 9. Color fondant ahead of time

-One of the advantages of coloring fondant ahead of time is that that fondant has time to settle back into its original composition.
-Always use gel food colors when coloring fondant as these are more concentrated don’t affect the consistency of the fondant much.
-Another added advantage of coloring the fondant ahead of time is the colors have time to deepen over time.
+One of the advantages of coloring fondant ahead of time is that the fondant has time to settle back into its original composition.
+Always use food color gels when coloring fondant as these are more concentrated.
+So they don’t affect the consistency of the fondant much.
+Another advantage of coloring the fondant ahead of time is the colors have time to deepen.
 Below is a great example.
-As you can see this is a cake before decorating with brush embroidery and after.
-Some color deepens more than others.
-Some brand colors deepen more than others.
-Some get even better over time while some may need a little more tweaking.
+As you can see, this is a cake before decorating with brush embroidery and after.
+Some colors deepen more than others.
+And some get even better over time, while some may need a little more tweaking.

-Cool temperatures work better as it keeps the fondant pliable not too soft.
-So work in a cool place.
-If necessary work in an air-conditioned environment.
-If you do not have air-conditioning work in the cool hours of the day like the evenings or later.
+Cool temperatures work better as it keeps the fondant pliable and not too soft.
+So, work in a cool place.
+And if necessary, work in an air-conditioned environment.
+If you do not have air-conditioning, work in the cool hours of the day like the evenings or later.

 11. Strengthen your fondant

 If no matter how many recipes of fondant you make, or how many commercial brands of fondant you try, your fondant is still too soft, or difficult to work with, perhaps it’s the weather, not you.
 (What a relief eh?).
 Well, a way to help strengthen it would be to add a small amount of tylose orCMC to your fondant.

 If you are working on novelty cakes and find that you have many seams to work worth with, avoid using vegetable shortening while kneading the fondant.
 Rather, use a damp finger over the seem then smooth it with your palm and you will see the seams just disappear like magic.
 Because veg shortening tends to prevent the sugar from blending (no clue why – it just does).